anshu049/Locust-on-k8s/README.md

-# manifests for deplying locust on k8s clusetr
+# manifests for deplying locust on k8s cluster